Yugoslav Partisans: Political

 The Partisan legacy is the subject of considerable debate and controversy due to the rise of ethnic nationalism in the late 1980s and early 1990s.
 Historical revisionism following the breakup of Yugoslavia has rendered the movement ideologically incompatible within the post-communist sociopolitical framework.
 This revisionist historiography has caused the Partisans' role in World War II to be generally ignored, disparaged or attacked within successor states.

 Despite social changes commemorative tributes to the Partisan struggle are still observed throughout the former Yugoslavia, and are attended by veteran associations, descendants, yugo-nostalgics, Titoists, leftists and sympathisers.

-The successor branches of the former Association of War Veterans of the People's Liberation War (SUBNOR), represent Partisan veterans in each republic and lobby against political and legal rehabilitation of war collaborators, along with efforts to renamed streets and public squares.
-These organisation's also maintain monuments and memorials dedicated to the People's Liberation War and anti-fascism in each respective nation.
+The successor branches of the former Association of War Veterans of the National Liberation War (SUBNOR), represent Partisan veterans in each republic and lobby against political and legal rehabilitation of war collaborators, along with efforts to renamed streets and public squares.
+These organisation's also maintain monuments and memorials dedicated to the National Liberation War and anti-fascism in each respective nation.